Projecting-Success-Solutions-Portal/Hack-17/README.md

 # Hack-17

-The Hack 18 repository is designed to store full end to end working solutions deemed appropriate for open source solutions.
+The Hack 17 repository is designed to store full end-to-end working solutions deemed appropriate for open-source solutions.

-The main purpose for Hack 18 is to solve business problems around project foresight, prediction, risk management and data analytics.
+The main purpose of Hack 17 is to solve business problems around project foresight, prediction, risk management and data analytics.

 ## List of Challenges